BetterRimworlds/UpliftedAnimals/README.md

 See the article [**Science or Science Fiction?
 Uplifting Animals**](https://www.yalescientific.org/2015/05/science-or-science-fiction-uplifting-animals/) for more.

+## Timing

+**NOTE: Uplifting a pawn takes quite a long time, as the mRNA virus has to rewrite the DNA and then rebuild every cell of the creature.
+It will probably take more than 200 Uplifting attempts per exposure.**

+During this time, the creature will be unable to fend for itself and will be in something similar to a complete catatonic breakdown, but with a greatly-increased (5x) appetite.

+Each uplifting attempt will occur every 90 in-game minutes (16 attempts every 24 hours).

+215 / 16 = 12.5 days, average, though sometimes it can take 30 or 40 days.
+Rarely 7 days or less.

+You can see the Uplift Attempt number inside the Health tab.

 ## Compatible Animals

 As per the dictates of The High Evolutionary, HopeSeekr, ALZ-112 has been perfected for the following animals: